Tungusic peoples: Population genomics

 Tungusic, Sinitic, and Mongolic peoples all have large amounts of Ancient Northeast Asian ancestry.
-Northern Mongolic people in Siberia and eastern Tungusic people in Amur River Basin possess mostly Ancient Northeast Asian ancestry, and Southern Mongolic people in China have genetic influence from Neolithic Yellow River Basin (YRB) farmers.
+However, Tungusic populations are predominantly of Neolithic Amur River Basin-related descent, with modern Northern Tungusic populations receiving more input from ancient Xiongnu and Mongols.
+To a lesser extent, they also received Yellow River and West Eurasian inputs.

 Previous studies argued for a potential shared ancestry between Tungusic, Mongolic, Turkic, Koreanic, and Japonic populations via Neolithic agriculturalist societies from Northeast China (e.g. the Liao civilization) as a part of the hypothetical Altaic language family.
 However, genetic data contradicts this because while West Liao River ancestry was found among the "macro-Altaic" Koreans and Japanese, it was absent among the "micro-Altaic" Tungusic and Mongolic populations.
 Other complications of associating the hypothetical Altaic language family to the West Liao River is that the earliest genomes from the West Liao River also contain Yellow River ancestry (which is not found in Amur or Primorye) and that the similarities between Ancient Northeast Asian ancestries originating from the West Liao River with those native to the Amur region make such movements into this region difficult to track genetically.

-The Manchu, the largest Tungusic-speaking population, displays increased genetic affinity with Han Chinese, and Koreans, compared to with other Tungusic peoples.
+The Manchus, the largest Tungusic-speaking population, displays increased genetic affinity with Han Chinese, and Koreans, compared to with other Tungusic peoples.
 The Manchu were therefore an exception to the coherent genetic structure of Tungusic-speaking populations, likely due to the large-scale population migrations and genetic admixtures with the Han Chinese in the past few hundred years.
+Certain Tungusic groups like Even, Evenki, Hezhen, Oroqen and Xibo are also distinguished from other Tungusic groups by having small amounts of West Eurasian ancestry.